MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/troubleshoot-on-prem.md

 If you receive the message, "Cannot find the certificate and private key to use for decryption," verify the axdataenciphermentcert and svc-AXSF$ AXServiceUser ACLs.

-If the credentials.json file has changed, delete and redeploy from LCS.
+If the credentials.json file has changed, delete and redeploy the environment from LCS.

 If none of the preceding solutions work, follow these steps.